1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••home•••index

 Basilica di Santa Maria

-The High Middle Ages was a time of religious conflict, both theological and militarily.
-The Great Schism of 1054 broke communion between the Roman Catholic and Eastern Orthodox Churches.
-The Vatican directed military campaigns, the Crusades, to wrestle the Holy Land from Islamic rule and gain political and territorial advantages in Asia Minor and the Middle East.
-The sacking of Constantinople in 1204, ordered by Pope Innocent III, included the shameless pillaging of Greek Orthodox churches and massacre of Orthodox Christians.
+The High Middle Ages saw religious conflicts, both theological and military.
+The Great Schism of 1054 severed communion between the Roman Catholic and Eastern Orthodox Churches.
+The Vatican directed military campaigns, the Crusades, to reclaim the Holy Land and gain political and territorial advantages in Asia Minor and West Asia (Middle East).
+The sacking of Constantinople in 1204, ordered by Pope Innocent III, included the shameless pillaging of Greek Orthodox churches and the massacre of Orthodox Christians.

 knight_iconLife in the Middle Ages